 The main weakness of the “Friend of the Forest” passive ability is that it takes about 30 seconds to free a camp.
 Use this knowledge, make outings into the enemy’s jungle and destroy all the camps to get all that gold and experience to yourself.

-In conclusion, the mechanics in League of Legends are what makes champions unique and makes them help their team in their own way, either by winning team fights as Katarina or by taking down towers as Nasus.
+In conclusion, the mechanics in LoL are what makes champions unique and makes them help their team in their own way, either by winning team fights as Katarina or by taking down towers as Nasus.

 The following content we provide may interest you: